Navy–Marine Corps Memorial Stadium

 Navy–Marine Corps Memorial Stadium is an open-air stadium located off the campus of the United States Naval Academy in Annapolis, Maryland.
 Opened in 1959, it serves as the home stadium of the Navy Midshipmen college football and lacrosse teams, and was the home of the Chesapeake Bayhawks of Major League Lacrosse.
 The stadium is also the host of the Military Bowl.

 The stadium's opener was a 29–2 win over William & Mary on September 26, 1959, and its current seating capacity is 34,000.
-The attendance record is 38,792, set in 2017 during Navy's 48–45 defeat of Air Force on October 21.
+The attendance record is 38,803, set in 2023 during Navy's 17–6 loss against Air Force on October 21.
 Prior to 1959, Navy played its home games at Thompson Stadium, which seated only 12,000.
-Its site on campus is now occupied by Lejeune Hall, the venue for USNA water sports.
+Its site on campus is now occupied by Lejeune Hall, the venue for the United States Naval Academy's water sports.

 The stadium hosted soccer games as part of the 1984 Summer Olympics.
 In April 2018, D.C.
-United of Major League Soccer played a regular season game versus Columbus Crew.
+United of Major League Soccer played a regular season game versus the Columbus Crew.
+Annapolis Blues FC of USL League Two started playing home games at the venue in 2023 while the team was members of the National Premier Soccer League, including setting a league regular season attendance record in their first game.

 Memorial

 The stadium serves as a memorial to the Navy and Marine Corps; it is dedicated to those who have served (and will serve) as upholders of the traditions and renown of the Navy and Marine Corps of the United States.
-The thousands of memorial bench-back and wall plaques are a constant reminder, as well as the list of numerous battles involving the Naval and Marine Corps forces since the early 1900s.
+The thousands of memorial bench-back and wall plaques are intended to serve as a reminder, as well as the list of numerous battles involving the Naval and Marine Corps forces since the early 1900s.

 Renovation

-In 2004 the stadium underwent a partial renovation – expanded west side press box- by 360 Architecture with Jay Schwarz – Schwarz+Associates (formerly Alt Breeding Schwarz) acting as the local/Associate Architect.
+In 2004, the stadium underwent a partial renovation—the expansion of the west side press box—by 360 Architecture with ABS Architects (formerly Alt Breeding Schwarz) acting as the local/Associate Architect.

-From 2005 through the present, Jay Schwarz – Schwarz+Associates as the lead Architect has continued to design and develop the expansion and ongoing renovations.
-These include a new processional entrance face lift through which the entire Brigade of Midshipmen marches on game days.
-Additionally, the Schwarz led team has lowered the playing field to increase stadium capacity, designed club seating and associated club lounges, private suites, additional stadium seating (north and south end zones), ADA enhancements, updated restrooms, concessions and stadium operation facilities, new banquet facilities, and renovated locker room facilities.
+From 2005 to the present, ABS Architects has designed and developed the expansion and ongoing renovations, including the renovations of the stadium's processional entrance that the Brigade of Midshipmen march through on game days.
+Additionally, ABS Architects lowered the playing field to increase stadium capacity, designed club seating and associated club lounges, private suites, additional stadium seating (north and south end zones), accessibility enhancements, updated restrooms, concessions and stadium operation facilities, new banquet facilities, and renovated locker room facilities.

 Playing surface

 For its first 46 years, the stadium's playing field was natural grass.
-Prior to the 2005 football season, the grass field was replaced with FieldTurf, a next-generation infilled synthetic turf.
-The field runs northwest to southeast, with the pressbox along the southwest sideline, and the elevation of the field is approximately 45 ft above sea level.
+Prior to the 2005 football season, the grass field was replaced with FieldTurf, an infilled synthetic turf.
+The field runs northwest to southeast, with the press box along the southwest sideline.
+The elevation of the field is approximately 45 ft above sea level.